2013–14 Kentucky Wildcats women's basketball team

 The 2013–14 Kentucky Wildcats women's basketball team represented University of Kentucky during the 2013–14 NCAA Division I women's basketball season.
 The Wildcats, led by seventh year head coach Matthew Mitchell, played their home games at the Memorial Coliseum and were members of the Southeastern Conference.
 They finished with a record of 26–9 overall, 10–6 in SEC play for a fourth-place finish.
 They lost in the 2014 SEC women's basketball tournament to Tennessee.
-They were invited to the 2014 NCAA Division I women's basketball tournament which they defeated Wright State in the first round, Syracuse in the second round before losing to Baylor in the sweet sixteen.
+They were invited to the 2014 NCAA Division I women's basketball tournament, where they defeated Wright State in the first round, Syracuse in the second round before losing to Baylor in the sweet sixteen.